 Furthest north we find Jim and Arthur, both in Gabon.
 Nearby is Ashok, less than 50 km (31 miles) to the south of Jim.
 Frederic has recently crossed the border of Republic of the Congo and headed east into the Democratic Republic of the Congo, where he is currently by the large freshwater Lake Mai-Ndombe.

 Two birds, Cores and Wilfrid, made it across the Sahara but after some promising movements, we soon lost track of them.
 Cores’ signal stopped on 27 October, when he was in southern Chad, while we last heard from Wilfrid on 20 September as he moved toward Nigeria from Niger.
-It may be that these two ‘lost’ Cuckoos have reached the end of their lives, or that the satellite tags have failed.
+It may be that these two ‘lost’ Cuckoos have reached the end of their lives, though the sensor data indicated possible battery charging issues so they could still be out there, alongside our other Cuckoos.

 We may never know what happened to this pair, but we do know that each bird has provided us with remarkable information that has allowed us invaluable insights into the complex stories of Cuckoo migration.